dfanology/dfanology.github.io/scitech.md

 - Micro-Raman spectroscopy of semiconductor nanostructures: Si nanowires.
 - Practical optical alignment tricks.
 - DMD alignment for structured illumination microscopy.

+### Biology

+- How do cells interact with curved surfaces?